Do Mortgage Brokers Get Better Rates?

 Are You More Likely to Get a Mortgage with a Broker?

 It depends.
-If you are of good financial standing and have straightforward employment, the likelihood is that you will be able to source a mortgage directly with your bank as easily as using a mortgage broker.
-However, even in that scenario, it is likely to require more effort from you to go to the bank directly compared to using a broker as you are likely to do more research to determine which lender is most suitable for you.
+If you have good financial standing and straightforward employment, you can often source a mortgage directly with your bank as easily as using a mortgage broker.
+However, going to a bank directly usually requires more effort, as you will need to research which lender is most suitable for you.

-If you have any of the following, you will find that your chances of obtaining a mortgage greatly increase by using a mortgage broker:
+If you have any of the following, your chances of obtaining a mortgage increase significantly by using a mortgage broker:

-A mortgage broker’s value is far more noticeable for complex cases than straightforward ones.
-If your application is complex, you may be disheartened if it is rejected by a mainstream lender.
-There are likely to be many lenders, especially smaller building societies, that you had not considered or know of.
-In those scenarios, a mortgage broker can identify those products and find the best deal for you regardless of the prestige of the lender.
+A mortgage broker’s value is most noticeable in complex cases.
+If your application is rejected by a mainstream lender, there may still be many other lenders, especially smaller building societies, that you had not considered.
+A broker can identify those options and find the best deal for you, regardless of the lender’s prestige.

-Overall, regardless of your personal financial situation, using a mortgage broker is always a good idea as they will be able to source the best mortgage.
-Approaching your bank directly often results in being placed on an uncompetitive mortgage product.
+Overall, regardless of your financial situation, using a mortgage broker is a good idea.
+They can source the best mortgage, whereas approaching your bank directly may result in being placed on an uncompetitive product.

 Cost of Using a Mortgage Broker

-The commissions paid by lenders for mortgages can be small, especially when you consider the value of the product you are taking out.
-For example, an Estate Agent typically charges a 1% fee, whereas a mortgage broker’s commission is much less – often 0.35% to 0.4% of the loan sum.
+The commissions paid by lenders for mortgages can be small, especially considering the value of the product you are taking out.
+For example, an estate agent typically charges a 1% fee, whereas a mortgage broker’s commission is often 0.35% to 0.4% of the loan sum.

-There are fee-free mortgage brokers like us at Boon Brokers.
-A fee-free broker normally has an established business with a high volume of clients – meaning the commissions are more than enough to sustain the business.
-There is a misconception in the market that if a broker charges a higher fee, they will provide a better service than a fee-free broker.
-This is incorrect.
-To assess a broker’s quality, you should review their reviews from other clients.
-As long as a broker has truly whole of market access, excellent reviews, and is fee-free, you are likely to be highly satisfied with their service.
+There are fee-free mortgage brokers like Boon Brokers.
+A fee-free broker usually has an established business with a high volume of clients, meaning commissions are sufficient to sustain the business.
+There is a misconception that brokers who charge higher fees provide better service; this is incorrect.
+To assess a broker’s quality, review their client feedback.
+If a broker has whole of market access, excellent reviews, and is fee-free, you are likely to be highly satisfied with their service.

 Where Mortgage Brokers Get Better Rates